Authorities search for grizzly bear that killed woman near Yellowstone National Park

 Tracks of a grizzly bear and at least one cub were found at the scene of the attack, which occurred near the Buttermilk Trailhead 8 miles (13 kilometers) west of West Yellowstone, a busy summer tourist town and gateway to the national park.

-The popular hiking trail also is used by people ATVs and other off-road vehicles
+The hiking trail also is used by people ATVs and other off-road vehicles.

 Rangers issued an emergency closure for areas of the Custer Gallatin National Forest.
 It did not include Yellowstone National Park.

+The attack happened about a mile (1.6 kilometers) from several vacation homes that Youngwirth rents adjacent to the forest.

+“I tell everybody, ‘Better take bear spray and know how to use it,’” he said.
+“And the big thing is, don’t go alone.”

-A trail camera captured an image of a grizzly bear with two cubs in the area on Saturday, but there have been no sightings since, Jacobsen said.
+A trail camera captured an image of a grizzly bear with two cubs in the area on Saturday night.
+There have been no sightings since, Jacobsen said.
 Traps set for the bears on Saturday and Sunday nights came up empty, and attempts to locate the bears from an aircraft were unsuccessful.

 Authorities had not decided if they would set traps again Monday night or decided whether they would kill or relocate the adult bear if it is captured, Jacobsen said.